LaputanMachines/beautiful-nanaimo/_pages/letters.md

 layout: default
 title: Strong Towns Nanaimo Letters
 permalink: /letters
 description: "Letters written by the Strong Towns Nanaimo community.
-If you want to have your letter published on this website, reach out to letters@beautifulnanaimo.ca!"
+If you want to have your letter published on this website, reach out to letters@beautifulnanaimo.ca to get started."
 ---

 <!-- Begin Letters -->